5outh/abstract-nonsense/drafts/2017-02-22-environment-variables.md

 robust environment handling with a really low overhead.
 We'll basically build a tiny library that will make dealing with environment variables and configuration a lot easier, then I'll show some example usage.

-TODO: Why not base System.Environment?
+TODO: Why not just System.Environment

 You'll need the following libraries to get run the code in this post: `transformers`, `split` and `safe`.